torvalds/linux/Documentation/input/devices/atarikbd.rst

 The keyboard always returns key make/break scan codes.
 The ikbd generates keyboard scan codes for each key press and release.
-The key scan make (key closure) codes start at 1, and are defined in Appendix A. For example, the ISO key position in the scan code table should exist even if no keyswitch exists in that position on a particular keyboard.
+The key scan make (key closure) codes start at 1, and are defined in Appendix A. For example, the ISO key position in the scan code table should exist even if anal keyswitch exists in that position on a particular keyboard.
 The break code for each key is obtained by ORing 0x80 with the make code.